MMuyideen/darey.io-projects/09.shell-scripting-comments/README.md

 ### Example
 - Using the vim editor, create a file called `comments.sh`
 - Paste the above code in the file
-- save & exit the editor
+- Save & exit the editor
-- grant executable permission `chmod 700 comments.sh`
+- Make the file executable `chmod 700 comments.sh`
 - Run the script `./comments.sh`
 ![comments](./images/01.comments.png)